 Do I need cash for my deposit, or can I use equity?

 Either!
-It’s also common to use a mixture of the two.
-Most people buying an investment property need to use at least some of their equity (i.e value in their current properties) towards their deposit.
+It’s common to use a mixture of the two.
+Most people buying an investment property need to use at least some of their equity (i.e. the value of their current properties) towards their deposit.

 How do I use my equity to purchase an investment property?

-Your mortgage broker will manage this process for you.
-Depending on your options, you may need to decide whether you want to reuse the lender that has your current mortgage or to hold a separate mortgage with another lender.
+Your Mortgage Adviser will manage this process for you.
+Depending on your options, you may need to decide whether to reuse the lender that holds your current mortgage, or hold a separate mortgage with another lender.

-When using equity for an investment it’s key to understand how the LVR limits impact you and which lenders or banks are going to be appropriate for your situation.
-This is where mortgage brokers get a chance to shine!
+When using equity for an investment, it’s key to understand how the LVR limits impact you and which lenders or banks are appropriate for your situation.
+This is where Mortgage Advisers shine!

 How can I improve my chances of getting an investment property mortgage?